jpenilla/WanderingTrades/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Any logs should not be truncated (include the whole log, not just a small portion) and should be uploaded to a paste service like [paste.gg](https://paste.gg)

 **To Reproduce**
 Steps to reproduce the behavior: